egor-baranov/Flutter-Web-Hack-Solution/README.md

 * DataTable with sorting by any column
 * Filter panel with search parameters
 * Null Safety
+* Ability to update database with new employee data
 * Adaptive ui for mobile version [In Progress]

 ## Web Playground